Beechwood and Maplewood Cemeteries

 Late March/April: Installation Complete (based on weather conditions)

 To view the initial designs by Jackie MacLeod and Whitney Hunt, please click here.
-The artist team will work with the community and stakeholders to refine the designs and select one final design for the installation.
+The artist team worked with the community and stakeholders to refine the designs and selected the North Star Bench as the final design for the installation.

 Artists Selection Process